Table of Contents

 72% of people say they only engage with personalized messages.

-With list segmentation, you can ensure that you send messages relevant to the recipient.
+With list segmentation, you can ensure you send messages relevant to the recipient.

-For your year-end giving campaign, the most common donors segments are based on:
+For your year-end giving campaign, the most common donor segments are based on the following:

-• Recency of giving – This will give you insights into whether your message should focus on thanking them and showcasing the impact they made (for recent donors), or remind them of their involvement and ask them for a gift again.
+- The recency of giving will give you insights into whether your message should focus on thanking them and showcasing the impact they made (for recent donors) or reminding them of their involvement and asking them for a gift again.

-• Average gift size – The average gift size tells you whether you should connect with the donor over a call (for major donors) or send them an email (for small donors).
+- Average gift size—The average gift size tells you whether you should contact the donor over the phone (for major donors) or send them an email (for small donors).

-• Age – The age data helps you understand the best engagement channel for the donor.
-For example, a millennial would prefer a text whereas a baby boomer would like to receive a direct mail.
+- Age—The age data helps you understand the best engagement channel for the donor.
+For example, a millennial would prefer a text, whereas a baby boomer would like to receive direct mail.

 Tips to enhance your efforts

-To craft messaging that hits it right, you’ll need to understand the behavior of the prospect and A/B testing can help with that.
+To craft messaging that hits it right, you’ll need to understand the prospect’s behavior, and A/B testing can help with that.

 Assume that you’re testing a text message being sent to all millennials in your database.
 Here are the steps you’d take to do so: